ljavierrodriguez/curso-nodejs-4geeks/intro-to-jwt-and-node.md

 }
 ```

-Now we must create a middleware that will take care of validating the token when accessing a private endpoint:
+Now we must create a middleware that will be in charge of validating the token during the access of a private endpoint:

 ```javascript
 ...